A tech Construction

 Since 2010, a number of developments have facilitated a resurgence of residential PACE programs in California – including the passage of state legislation (SB 555), the implementation of legal instruments to address FHFA concerns and disclose the consequence a PACE lien can have on an existing mortgage, and the establishment of a PACE loss reserve program.
 Many cities and counties now have PACE programs for all three sectors (residential, commercial and municipal).

 Called many contractors for assistance in my solar install project.
 Aaron took the time to listen and acknowledge the scope of my project which is small in scale to most solar installs.
 Most of the other companies told me straight up that they are not willing to provide me service because of the small scale of the project and hung up.
 Aaron made a point to follow through in a very professional manner and provide me with the resources and assistance to fulfill my project.
-I would highly recommend Atech based on its customer service, knowledge and professionalism.- Louis D. in Orange, CA
+I would highly recommend Atech based on its customer service, knowledge and professionalism.

-A tech - Let us know how we can help you.
+Let us know how A tech can help you.